DmnChzl/MusicCropper/README.md

 This includes features like :
 - Crop audio file
-- specify number of seconds to remove at the beginning of the audio file
+- Specify number of seconds to remove at the beginning of the audio file
-- specify number of seconds to remove at the ending of the audio file
+- Specify number of seconds to remove at the ending of the audio file
 - Return the cropping operation logs

 #Prerequisites